Timinator2000/Algorithm_X/07 - multiplicity/02 - multiplicity with algorithm x.md

-# Multiplicity with Algorithm X
+# Requirements Need More Precision

 Let's take another look at the example problem: